-SIGNAL CONDITIONERS vs. LOOP POWERED VIBRATION TRANSMITTERS EXPLAINED

-WHEN RELIABILITY MATTERS CONNECT TO CONFIDENCE
+CTC AppNotes

+A series of technical documents written by members of the CTC community

+Signal Conditioners or Loop Powered Vibration Transmitters?
+That is the Question!
-With the changes that are slowly occurring in manufacturing, many companies are moving from active data acquisition via route-based data collection to a more passive type of set up.

-One method that many vibration monitoring professionals feel provides better constant monitoring utilizes permanently installed and powered sensors outputting overall vibration signal via 4-20 mA systems.
+With the changes that are slowly occurring in manufacturing, many companies are moving from active data acquisition via route based data collection, to a more passive type of set-up.
+One that many managers feel provides better constant monitoring, generally via permanently installed and powered sensors outputting overall vibration signal via 4-20 mA systems.
+This edition of CTC's AppNotes will attempt to explain some of the differences and similarities between our two most popular 4-20 mA output selections and why one may be preferred over another.

-Two of CTC's most popular 4-20 mA output solutions, the LP202 loop powered transmitter and the SC Series signal conditioner, share similarities and differences, making one option preferable to the other depending on the specific application.

-LOOP POWERED VIBRATION TRANSMITTERS
+Loop Powered vibration transmitters

-Loop powered vibration transmitters, generally referred to as LPs, use a standard type of IEPE accelerometer that would normally be used to take dynamic data.
-However, before the data is transmitted, the data is converted on the internal circuit board to an overall 4-20 mA output with a preselected set of fixed parameters.

-These preselected parameters include the full scale range of the vibration, whether the 4-20 mA output is proportional to peak or RMS values, and will also include a filtered frequency span.
-A sample description might be: 0-2 inches full scale range, RMS, 3 Hz - 2,500 Hz frequency span.
+Loop powered vibration transmitters, generally referred to as "LP's", use a standard type of IEPE accelerometer that would normally be used to take dynamic data, but before the data is transmitted out of the accelerometer, the data is converted on the internal circuit board to an overall 4-20mA output with a pre-selected set of fixed parameters.
+These pre-selected parameters include the full scale range of the vibration, whether the 4-20 mA output is proportional to peak or RMS values and will also include a filtered frequency span.
+A sample description might be: 0-2 inches full scale range, RMS, 3Hz - 2500Hz frequency span.